Tsuneari Fukuda: In the immediate post-war period

 He was particularly critical of the tendency for progressive intellectuals to use "self-criticism" to justify their superiority to the masses, arguing that practising such criticism was not a licence to criticise others, and did not absolve them of responsibility for their failure to resist the pre-war state.
 Fukuda posited that the intellectual class were just as complicit in this failure as the common people and the state, an unprecedented argument at the time.
 Fukuda's resistance to the idea that the common people needed to break free from egoism to become truly democratic also appeared in his writings on proletarian literature, which he said only served to "praise intellectuals who sacrifice themselves in the name of the liberation of the workers" in a form of what he called "puritan idealism".
 When Ken Hirano invited Fukuda join the Kindai Bungaku literary magazine, his participation was blocked by Shūgo Honda, who objected to Fukuda's criticism of proletarian literature in a February 1947 Shinchō article called "In the Name of Man" (人間の名において, Ningen no na ni oite).
 In his defence of the egoism of the common man, Fukuda drew particular ire from communists, such as Kenji Miyamoto, who referred to him as a "petty bourgeois critic", and also from other critics such as Shūichi Katō who named him a "petty bourgeois reactionary".

 During the 1946–1947 "politics and literature debate" (政治と文学論争, Seiji to bungaku ronsō), a discourse between leftist literary critics associated with the magazines Kindai Bungaku and Shin Nihon Bungaku about the role of literature in relation to politics, Fukuda argued for a clear dividing line between the two.
-In The One Sheep and the Ninety-Nine (一匹と九十九匹と, Ippiki to kyūjūhiki to), which was published in March 1947, known as one of Fukuda's most significant works, Fukuda used the biblical Parable of the Lost Sheep to make his argument.
-He posits that each human possesses both collective (the ninety-nine sheep) and individual (the one lost sheep) egos.
+In The One Sheep and the Ninety-Nine (一匹と九十九匹と, Ippiki to kyūjūhiki to), which was published in March 1947, and known as one of Fukuda's most significant works, he used the biblical Parable of the Lost Sheep to make his argument.
+Fukuda posits that each human possesses both collective (the ninety-nine sheep) and individual (the one lost sheep) egos.
 Politics, Fukuda says, serve the collective ego, while literature serves to save the individual.
-Fukuda lamented that "whether from the right or the left, the current tendency is to destroy the individual in the name of society".
+He lamented that "whether from the right or the left, the current tendency is to destroy the individual in the name of society".
 Literature, Fukuda said, should not serve politics nor become a means to effect a political end.
 Instead, Fukuda argued, the inherent contradiction between the human desires to both belong to a group and be an individual should be accepted, allowing for both politics and literature to serve their own, independent roles.